Percy Rules

 Littering:

-- Strict Prohibition: No littering along the trail or at checkpoints.
+- Absolutely no littering anywhere along the trail or at the checkpoint.

-- Handlers must clean up after teams in the staging area.
+- Handlers are required to clean up after teams in the staging area and dispose of waste in designated areas.

 -